 Can lead to budget blowout

 This is a key issue with traditional development.
-With prototyping, potential problems are identified early on and swiftly dealt with.
+With prototyping, potential problems are identified early stage and swiftly dealt with.
 Unfortunately, many problems are only found in the latter stages of traditional development.
 And this can be hugely expensive.

 It’s nice to imagine that you’ll have all of your project specifications and goals set in stone before development begins.
 But this is unlikely.
 Unfortunately, it’s much more time-consuming and expensive to make changes mid-way through the process with traditional development.

 Less customer involvement

-With prototyping, you’re constantly in the loop and can suggest improvements while reviewing each prototype.
+With this prototyping model, you’re constantly in the loop and can suggest improvements while reviewing each prototype.
 This makes it easy to make changes and increases the chances that you’ll be very happy with the end product.

 Traditional development doesn’t have the same level of customer involvement, which can lead to issues once the project is delivered if the development firm has not placed an emphasis on communication.

 Prototyping or Traditional development?

-For many businesses, prototyping will give the best results due to early feedback and the ability to find problems at the beginning stages of the process.
+For many businesses, prototyping will give the best results due to early user feedback and the ability to find problems at the beginning stages of the process.
 However, there is also a time and a place for traditional development as well.